Scattering Signatures of Invasion Percolation: Surface germs

 \section{Surface germs}

 In this last section, we discuss the structure factor for invasion from the boundaries of the sample when no bulk germs are present.
 For evaporation from porous materials, this situation occurs when the temperature is too low for thermally activated cavitation to take place and to create bulk germs.
 In this case, only clusters connected to the surfaces of the sample in contact with the outer vapor can empty.
 The result of the selection process for increasing $p$ values is illustrated in Fig.~\ref{fig:pictureboundaryclusters} in the 2D case, when only clusters contacting the top side of the square are considered.
-Comparison of this figure to the first row of Fig.\ref{fig:pictures_clusters} shows that, in contrast to the case of bulk germs, one can never identify a dilute regime.
+Comparison of this figure to the first row of Fig.~\ref{fig:pictures_clusters} shows that, in contrast to the case of bulk germs, one can never identify a dilute regime.
 Close to the surface, the density of germs is always large.
-In particular, in the first layer parallel to the surface, all potential sites act as germs of surface density $p$, hence typical distance $p^{-1/2}$, which is of order unity for $p>0.1$.
-Under such circumstances, it is not obvious that percolation should have a clear-cut signature in terms of light scattering.
+In particular, in the first layer parallel to the surface, all potential sites act as germs.
+Their typical separation, $p^{-1/2}$ (at 3D), is thus of order unity for $p>0.1$.
+Due to this large germ density, it is not obvious that percolation should have a clear-cut signature in terms of light scattering.
 We show below that this is nevertheless the case.